 Many people have heard of Rightmove and Zoopla however, there are many other smaller websites that corner the UK’s property market, from online estate agents, property portals and for sale by owner (FSBO) sites.
 Buyers can lose out on many potential homes if they restrict themselves to only searching on the big two.

 TheHouseShop.com is the UK’s no. 1 property marketplace, working with private sellers, private landlords, online agents, High Street agents and some of the UK’s largest property developers to buy, sell, rent and let property online.

-TheHouseShop offer free property advertising for private landlords and have helped thousands of landlords find tenants for free and save money on essential services, such as tenant referencing, landlord insurance, rent guarantees and more.
+TheHouseShop.com offers free property advertising for private landlords and has helped thousands of landlords find tenants for free and save money on essential services, such as tenant referencing, landlord insurance, rent guarantees and more.

 Unlike other agent-only portals, TheHouseShop.com

 This is the newest property portal on the block, created by a dissident group of high-street estate agents, frustrated with the prices Rightmove and Zoopla charged them to list their properties online.
 Although they got off to a shaky start, buyers can now browse estate agents that aren’t on Rightmove and Zoopla.
 However, estate agents currently listing on this site are also offered the chance to also list on either Zoopla and Rightmove’s website if they want to, but many choose not to due to the cost.